Behaviour and Relationships

 It is important that our parents and carers fully support our approach to promoting excellent conduct.
 To this end we would invite our families to work on the presumption that if a professional has highlighted a concern regarding their child’s conduct this will be a considered decision, taken in good faith to safeguard our children and to support their social and emotional development.
 Throughout their time in our school children are learning to understand and manage their impulses, develop an understanding of social etiquette and recognise the importance of mutual tolerance and respect.
 It is a time when children learn by their experiences and by their mistakes and we consider these to be part of their learning journey.
 Whilst a child may present a slightly different version of their conduct, reflecting their level of social and emotional development, it is essential that the high standards set by the school are supported at home.
 In this way we can enable all of our pupils to become ‘well rounded’, caring and responsible citizens.

 We have a variety of rewards to encourage good behaviour and strategies to support pupils who struggle to make the right choice.
-Please click on the link above to find out about them in our Behaviour and Relationships Policy
+Details of these can be found in our Behaviour and Relatinships Policy below.